 Hope Family Center

-Hope Family Center is our emergency shelter and long-term recovery center for homeless and displaced single women and mothers with children.
+Hope Family Center is our facility where we serve homeless and displaced single women and mothers with children with short- and long-term recovery programming.

 Hope Family Center first opened in 2004 to meet the needs of the fastest-growing segment of the homeless population: single mothers and their children.
-At that time, the focus at our Hope Family Center was on providing long-term (12- to 24-month) residential and life recovery services.
+At that time, the focus at our Hope Family Center was on providing long-term (up to two years) residential and life recovery services.

 In 2009, we expanded our recovery program to also include single women without children.

-And in 2011, in an effort to help fill an increasing service gap in our community, we expanded our scope of service at Hope Family Center to include emergency overnight shelter.
+And in 2011, in an effort to help fill an increasing service gap in our community, we expanded our scope of service at Hope Family Center to include short-term programming.

-Our Hope Family Center includes three eight-bedroom houses, where our emergency shelter guests and long-term recovery residents live in a community setting – while maintaining family privacy through separate bedrooms.
+Our Hope Family Center includes three eight-bedroom houses, where our short-term guests and long-term recovery residents live in a community setting – while maintaining family privacy through separate bedrooms.

 Each home includes a full-service kitchen, pantry stocked by Hope Ministries and our volunteers, living rooms and children’s toyrooms.